This year has definitely been a big learning curve for me, both about Graphic Design and myself.

 What research could you have carried that would have proved more useful?

-I read about design studios that are 'green' and case studies of the different 'green' projects but I really could have done with actually talking to someone who works in a sustainable design studio or a Graphic design who practices Sustainable designs and the different obstacles they have to meet
+I read about design studios that are 'green' and case studies of the different 'green' projects but I really could have done with actually talking to someone who works in a sustainable design studio or a Graphic design who practices Sustainable designs and the different obstacles they have to meet and what they do to convince their clients/ peers that it is good.

 The five things that you have learnt about design process over the last five weeks